smadi2512/place-picker/README.md

 ## 🚀 Features

+- ⚠️ Frontend-only: Data is stored in browser's localStorage, no backend/API is used
 - 📍 Sort available places based on user's current location (fallback to default order if permission is denied)
 - 💾 Save picked places to localStorage
 - ➕ Select new places and prevent duplicates with a warning modal